-According to the tables HUD provides for assessing disproportionate needs, housing needs exist across all races, ethnicities, and incomes, and with all types of residents experiencing high rates of housing problems (barring one or two exceptions, which are due to small numbers of residents represented by the data).
+According to the tables HUD provides for assessing disproportionate needs, housing needs exist across all races, ethnicities, and incomes, and with all types of households experiencing high rates of housing problems (barring one or two exceptions, which are due to small numbers of households represented by the data).

-At 0-30% of AMI, residents of all races and ethnicities face housing problems at an incidence rate of 90%.
-That is, except for the proportion of residents living in public housing, low-income renters are cost burdened and living in units in poor condition.
+At 0-30% of AMI, all races and ethnicities face housing problems at an incidence rate of 90%.
+That is, except for the proportion of households living in public housing, low-income renters are cost burdened and living in units in poor condition.

-The incidence of housing problems remains very high for residents in the 30-50% AMI income range.
-At 50-80% AMI, between 40 and 60% of residents experience housing problems.
+The incidence of housing problems remains very high for households in the 30-50% AMI income range.
+At 50-80% AMI, between 40 and 60% of households experience housing problems.

-At 80-100% AMI, just one-third of residents have housing problems and these proportions remain relatively consistent across racial and ethnic groups.
+At 80-100% AMI, just one-third of households have housing problems and these proportions remain relatively consistent across racial and ethnic groups.